Skip to main content

 Sit on the beach and look out over New River Island as you imagine the Chitticks’ homestead that stood on this site more than 150 years ago.
 It would be a beautiful place to live but would have been a difficult place to survive.

 Continue to Barnaby Head where you will find a very rough and rugged coastline with the hilly trail continuing along the top.
 Feel the sea spray in the breeze as the waves crash on the rocks below.
 A boardwalk meanders through a large bog before you make your way back through the forest to the parking lot.
-With many interesting trails, the New River Beach Provincial Park is much more than just a beach.
+With several interesting trails, the New River Beach Provincial Park is much more than just a beach.

 7. HAY ISLAND PARK IN NEGUAC